Khonsuz/app-dev/README.md

 Loki starts “time-slipping” uncontrollably between past, present, and future.
 With Mobius and other TVA members, he tries to understand what’s happening and stop the system from collapsing.
 They meet **Victor Timely**, a variant of Kang, whose knowledge becomes important in fixing the Temporal Loom.
 Season 2 focuses more on **teamwork, destiny, and sacrifice**.
 Loki learns that saving the timelines may mean giving up his freedom.
 He finally embraces his purpose—not as a ruler or villain, but as the one who holds the multiverse together.

----

-## Favorite Moment
-My favorite moment in the series is when **Loki and Mobius work together to fix the Temporal Loom** in Season 2.
-Despite the danger and uncertainty, they never give up.
-Loki realizes that his true purpose is to protect others, even if it means being alone.
-That moment perfectly represents the main theme of the show—growth, friendship, and the courage to accept one’s destiny.